ayan-biswas0412/gssoc2021-HotelOnTouch/README.md

 ## Project Description

-In Todays Generation the Hotel Industries are changing rapidly so this platform will manage the in house needs of hotels like laundry service, Room Service Management, Bar, Restraunt Order Management.There will be one customer end system and hotel end system and customer can request hotel for one of the above service.
+In Todays Generation, Hotel Industries are changing rapidly so this platform will manage the in-house needs of hotels like laundry service, Room Service Management, Bar, Restaurant Order Management.
+There will be one customer end system and hotel end system and customers can request a hotel for one of the above services.
-We will use the basic ReactJS, MongoDB and ExpressJS for the web development purpose and the entire project will be open source and free to use for the end users.
+We will use the basic ReactJS, MongoDB, and ExpressJS for the web development purpose and the entire project will be open source and free to use for the end-users.
-This project aims to give a hands on experience to the beginners a hand on experience in the open source journey
+This project aims to give a hands-on experience to beginners a hand on experience in the open-source journey.

 ## Project Modules